Frequently Asked Questions - FAQ

 ICON-EU

-Additionally, the weather model on which a Regtherm forecast is based is always displayed in the top right corner of the detailed forecast.
+In addition, the weather model on which a Regtherm forecast is based is always displayed in the detail view at the top right.

-In the past, the Regtherm calculation also included current measurement data.
-With today's high horizontal resolution of the input data, these measurements are already included well enough in the weather models themselves and do not need to be reintegrated in Regtherm.
-Therefore, the real-time measurement data is no longer used as Regtherm input data.
+Previously, current measurements were also included in the Regtherm calculation.
+With today's high horizontal resolution of the input data, these measurements are already well enough considered in the weather models themselves and do not need to be integrated into Regtherm again.
+Therefore, real-time measurement data is no longer used as Regtherm input data.

-The following tables provide information about the update times of thermal forecasts.
-Since the calculation of Regtherm takes a few minutes, the forecasts for following days are updated with a few minutes delay.
+The following tables provide information on the update times of the thermal forecasts.
+Since the calculation of Regtherm takes a few minutes, the following days are updated with a few minutes delay.

-For the first two forecast days, the Regtherm model uses the ICON-D2 model as input data for thermal forecasting where available.
+For the first two forecast days, the Regtherm model uses the ICON-D2 model as input data where available for the thermal forecast.
 The thermal forecasts are updated at the following times:

 1:45 UTC